 - Klonoa has Phantomile.
 The second game actually has a song sung entirely in the language.

 - The Legend of Zelda series features Hylian, which usually comes in two flavors: Ancient and Modern.
 While ancient Hylian may detail the "legend" on which the game is based, it's the modern Hylian that has a consistent and (to a degree, see below) translatable written version (which is seen in the more recent games — Ocarina of Time and onward mainly).
-Either way, Spoken Hylian in the games is almost completely unheard of, given the series' mute hero and Sim-speech/gibberish approach given to most of the other characters.
+Either way, Spoken Hylian in the games is almost completely unheard of, as the hero is mute and practically everyone else speaks in gibberish.
 Twilight Princess's written script departs from the other games and can be directly translated into English and back.
 Sadly, the mysterious language the character Midna is heard spouting off on occasion in TP is randomly selected and doesn't match up to whatever she might be telling you in the text box.

 - More info here: Hylian Language